Ammarahmed1263/movies_app/README.md

 // TODO:IN PROGRESS:

-- handle language and theme there
+- handle language and theme on app start
 - fix search explore, about app modal, add to list, lists list, youtube modal in landscape
 - store user data in firestore "name, mail, pic, token, notification token"
+- notification and cloud storage

 // HIGH PRIORITY:

 - use redux persist for offline support
 - fix ios voice search "delete search then clicking mic restores the search key - problem with voice start and end'
-- fix collapsed button